rc-kid/rckid/HARDWARE.md

 ### Li-Po Battery

-By default the device runs from a LiPo battery such as [TODO]().
+By default the device runs from a LiPo battery such as [503759](https://www.tme.eu/cz/details/aky-lp503759/akumulatory/akyga-battery/aky0107/).

-> See if we can also run from a cell phone battery, such as some nokia one (in this case it would be great if the battery connectors can be soldered directly to the PCB already for ease of assembly)

 ### Running from AAA batteries